 “Why can’t I share my SOC 2 report?”
-It’s a question that gets asked a lot, and given the time and expense of acquiring a SOC 2 report, it’s understandable, but you actually can share it, but it is restricted and there are good reasons behind this restriction.
+It’s a question we’re asked a lot, and given the time and expense of acquiring a SOC 2 report, it’s understandable.
+You can share it, but your report is restricted and there are good reasons behind this restriction.

 SOC 2 Is a Restricted Use Report

-The SOC 2 report is, by definition, a restricted use report, and as such, it’s not to be made publicly available.
-If you think about it, a SOC 2 report includes a detailed system description and a matrix of controls specific to your company that often has proprietary information.
-From a process and security stance, it makes business sense not to publish this information for your competitors or others with nefarious intentions to see.
+The SOC 2 report is, by definition, a restricted use report.
+As such, it’s not suitable for public distribution.
+If you think about it, a SOC 2 report includes a detailed system description and a matrix of controls specific to your company that often includes proprietary information.
+From a process and security stance, it makes sense not to publish this information for your competitors or people with nefarious intentions to see.
 This is why if you do a Google search for “example SOC 2 report”, you can’t easily find one.

 Suppose you use AWS or Microsoft Azure as your subservice organization and need a copy of their SOC 2 report.
-In that case, you’ll notice a specific process they make you go through to verify whether you should be given access to this information.
-Further, the AICPA standards look to the “intended reader” of the report and whether that reader has sufficient knowledge and understanding to understand the report.
+In that case, there’s a specific process to verify whether you should be given access to this information.
+Further, the AICPA standards look to the “intended reader” of the report and whether that reader has sufficient knowledge to understand the report’s content.

 This report, including the description of tests of controls and results thereof in the section of our report titled “Description of Test of Controls and Results Thereof” is intended solely for the information and use of [Service Organization Name]; user entities of [Service Organization Name]’s [insert title of the description] during some or all of the period [Month XX, 20XX] to [Month XX, 20XX], business partners of [Service Organization Name]’s subject to risks arising from interactions with [Service Organization Name]’s processing system; practitioners providing services to such user entities and business partners; prospective user entities and business partners; and regulators who have sufficient knowledge and understanding of the following:

-- Complementary user entity controls and complementary subservice organization controls and how those controls interact with the controls at the service organization to achieve the service organization’s service commitments and system requirements.7
+• Complementary user entity controls and complementary subservice organization controls and how those controls interact with the controls at the service organization to achieve the service organization’s service commitments and system requirements.

 This report is not intended to be and should not be used by anyone other than these specified parties.